noise-lab/ddns/README.md

 - Round-robin distribution: Using this strategy, queries are sequentially striped across a set of resolvers
 R. The round-robin strategy results in each resolver would be assigned 1/R of the client's queries.

-We have included [configuration files](https://github.com/noise-lab/multi-trr-public/tree/main/src/config) for these distribution strategies.
+We have included configuration files for these distribution strategies in our releases.
 We have also included configuration files if users wish to send all of their queries to one of Cloudflare, Google, Quad9, or NextDNS' DoH servers.
 If users wish to modify our configuration files, they may consider the following options to be especially important:
 - server_names: Specify a list of DNS resolvers to use, as defined by [this file](https://dnscrypt.info/public-servers).
 - lb_strategy: Specify which load balancing strategy users wish to use on a per-query basis.
 Possible options are as follows:
     * `rr`: Distribute queries on a round-robin basis, as described above.